Anchenni/openssh-server/README.md

-# openssh-server

-A step-by-step guide on how to install OpenSSH server on an Ubuntu server, create an SSH key pair, and connect to the server from your Mac using SSH.
+A step-by-step guide on how to install OpenSSH server on an Ubuntu server, create an SSH key pair, add your custom SSH key to the SSH agent on your Mac, and connect to the server from your Mac using SSH with passwordless authentication.
 Please note that you'll need administrative access to your Ubuntu server for these steps.

 **Step 1: Install OpenSSH Server on Ubuntu Server**